Aggregative Efficiency of Bayesian Learning in Networks: Model

-Neighborhoods of different agents define a deterministic network $M$, where there is a directed link $i\to j$ if and only if $j\in N(i)$.
+Neighborhoods of different agents define a deterministic network $M$, where there is a directed link $j \rightarrow i$ if and only if $j\in N(i)$.
 We also view $M$ as the adjacency matrix, with $M_{i,j}=1$ if $j\in N(i)$ and $M_{i,j}=0$ otherwise.
-Since $N(i)\subseteq\{1,...,i-1\},$ $M$ is upper triangular.
+Since $N(i)\subseteq\{1,...,i-1\},$ $M$ is lower triangular.
 The network $M$ is common knowledge.
-The goal of this paper is to map the structure of this network to the efficiency of information aggregation via social learning.
+The goal of this paper is to explore to what extent network structures can hinder efficient information aggregation.